DanielMCM/Hbase-Scrabble/README.md

 # Execution

- 1. Compile the project using from root
+ 1. Compile the project using Maven from root

  ```
  mvn clean install